SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If you're going to be compared to a donut, you should emulate the French cruller: light, airy, and deliciously twisted."
 - "Is it possible to pretend to be unpretentious?"
+- "The world is big.
+There's more stuff you don't know anything about that the stuff you already know.  _Expect surprises!_"